redndgreen8/CSCI_596/README.md

 Here is an example of a variant graph called de-brujin graph.

 **G=(V,E)**

 V : k-mer representaion of variant in genome
-E : overlap between two kmers
+E : overlap between two k-mers

 ![De-brujin Graph](dbg.png)